The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-evergreen-show-2023.md

 ## Trivia:

-- This show invalidates {{< wiki-link "Chuck E Cheese Evergreen Show 2022 (August Update)" >}}, which was the final show to include programming signals for all Studio C-based systems.
+- This show invalidates {{< wiki-link "Chuck E. Cheese Evergreen Show 2022 (August Update)" >}}, which was the final show to include programming signals for all Studio C-based systems.
 All Evergreen shows from this point forward will only include curtain open/close signals and random movements.
-- Media Stages running on the Navori system got 4 bonus videos from {{< wiki-link "Chuck E Cheese Evergreen Show 2022 (August Update)" >}}; Levitating, El Rey Guitarrista, Stars in The Sky, and Play All You Can Play
+- Media Stages running on the Navori system got 4 bonus videos from {{< wiki-link "Chuck E. Cheese Evergreen Show 2022 (August Update)" >}}; Levitating, El Rey Guitarrista, Stars in The Sky, and Play All You Can Play
 - On March 13, 2023, Navori Media Stages got a new Fundraising spot.
 - Mary Had a Rockin' Lamb was originally released on YouTube on July 9th 2021.